NVIDIA/TensorRT/plugin/skipLayerNormPlugin/README.md

 ## Description

 Adds a residual tensor, applies layer normalization, i.e., transforms the mean and standard deviation to beta and gamma respectively.
-Optionally can adds a bias vector before layer-normalization.
+Optionally, adds a bias vector before layer-normalization.

 ### Structure